asimpletune/craigslist-roommate-ad/ad.md

 It's that time of year where beaver tails are thumping, birds be chirping, and people come and go.
 Sadly, my roommate and I are moving out of our palatial room, on to more modest accommodations in the house, but what luck you have!
 This is a really lovely place, and we're all really happy, so we hope you like it as much as we do.

 **tl;dr**
-This room is absolutely incredible, the house is amazing, and we're "ok".
+This room is the granddaddy of them all, the house is amazing, and we're "ok".
 We have:
-* One Medium room with large closet and landing available Oct 1st.
+* One extra-extra large room available October 31st or sooner.

 We are:
 * AOK